Nutrition-Research-Pediatrics/Pipeline-Assignment_NFS1218/README.md

 ## 2 Reading data

 ```
-data_clean <- read_csv("~/Desktop/NFS 2026/NFS1218/Data Analysis Pipeline/clean_precision_growth_dataset_03.22_2variables.csv")
+data_clean <- read_csv("~/Desktop/NFS 2026/NFS1218/Data Analysis Pipeline/clean_precision_growth_dataset_03.22.csv")
 ```

-This dataset contains the cleaned variables specific variables for our clustering analysis, in the dataset there is a total of 3 variables consisting of Participant ID, Maternal BMI, and Fasting Blood Glucose
+This dataset is the cleaned version that we downloaded after preprocessing

 ## 2.1 Renamed the dataset

 ```
-data_mBMI_glucose <- data_clean
+data_mBMI_glucose <- data_clean[, c("Maternal_BMI", "Fasting_glucose")]
 ```

+We renamed the dataset including only our variables of interest for clustering analysis: Maternal BMI, and Fasting Blood Glucose

 ## 2.2 Scale the data